The algebraic cheap rebuilding property: Bootstrapping

 In order to relate bootstrappable properties of chain complexes over group rings for different groups, we demand a compatibility with the induction functor.

 An \emph{is-class of groups} is a class of groups that is closed under isomorphisms and taking subgroups.
-We will use the question mark symbol~$?$ to denote an is-class of groups (e.g., the class of all groups or the class of residually finite groups).
+We will use the question mark symbol~$\qm$ to denote an is-class of groups (e.g., the class of all groups or the class of residually finite groups).